danthemango/VIU-2018-Notes/csci261/README.md

 # CSCI 261 - Computer Architectures and Assembly Language
 A tough but surprisingly fun class.
-This folder is a bit of a mess, but it is an example ofthe assembly language and low-level structures we worked with using:
+This folder is a bit of a mess, but it is an example of the assembly language and low-level structures we worked with using:
 - the SSBC system
    - a machine which has only been described and virtualized
    - turing complete, but incredibly restrictive design.
 Uses not much more than a dozen opcodes